courting-death/novels/1 to review/ch0312-4omini.md

 "Not bad!"
 Yang Kai nodded slightly.

-The beauty stepped forward, approaching the bedside and performing a graceful bow, her breath fragrant as she said, "Just so you know, I am here to serve you on behalf of the adult.
+The beauty stepped forward, approaching the bedside and performing a graceful bow, her breath fragrant as she said, "Just so you know, I am here to serve you on behalf of the lady.
 You can call me Yunli."

 "And these two girls," the beauty introduced, waving her hand, and two young maidens with different temperaments stepped forward.